deepclause/deepclause-sdk/README.md

 # Code Review
 Review code for bugs, security issues, and style.

+## Arguments
+- FilePath: Path to the file to review

 ## Tools needed
 - vm_exec (to read files)

 ## Behavior
-- Read the specified file
+- Read the file at FilePath
 - Check for common bugs and anti-patterns
 - Identify security concerns
 - Suggest improvements